I Bomber Command: Initial activation and involvement in antisubmarine warfare

 Within a month after the declaration of war by the United States against Germany, German Navy submarines began operating in American coastal waters.
 By March 1942 fifty-three ships had been sunk in the North Atlantic Naval Coastal Frontier.
 Defense plans drawn up before the war began assigned the Navy responsibility for operations beyond the coastline, with Army aircraft serving in a supporting role.
-Because naval aviation that could perform long range patrols was nearly non-existent along the Atlantic coast in early 1942, the burden for aerial antisubmarine patrols fell on the Army Air Forces (AAF), which had available long range and very long range aircraft, but whose crews had not been trained for the mission.
+Because naval aviation that could perform long range patrols was nearly non-existent along the Atlantic coast in early 1942, the burden for aerial antisubmarine patrols fell on the Army Air Forces (AAF), which had available long range and very long range aircraft, (Note: At the time, 600 miles was considered "long range" and 1000 miles was "very long range."
+Warnock, p.
+2.) but whose crews had not been trained for the mission.
 Moreover, the AAF's long range planes were armed with bombs, rather than depth charges.

 As a result, the Commander of the North Atlantic Naval Coastal Frontier requested the Army's Eastern Defense Command to undertake offshore patrols with all available aircraft.
 The first patrols were performed by elements of I Bomber Command, which would be the primary AAF command involved in antisubmarine warfare (ASW) in early 1942, with assistance from I Air Support Command.
 However, although I Bomber Command was primarily involved in conducting ASW, it was doing so on an emergency basis, and was subject to withdrawal from these duties to perform its primary bombardment function.
 The command used Douglas B-18 Bolo and North American B-25 Mitchells to patrol as far out as 300 miles, and Boeing B-17 Flying Fortresses to patrol to 600 miles from shore, but in early operations was only able to maintain six aircraft on patrol.
 For patrols closer to the shore, the command relied on the civilian pilots of the new Civil Air Patrol.